7 Wonders (board game): 7 Wonders: Babel (December 2014)

 Babel consists of two expansions that can be added separately or together.
 The first expansion is Tower of Babel, in which players can choose to construct the tower.
 By discarding a card, players can place a tile on the tower that affects play (for example, taxing the construction of Wonders or granting a monetary bonus for building certain cards) until it is covered by a subsequent tile.
 Players score points for the number of tiles they play.
 The second expansion is Great Projects of Babel.
 A building of a certain color is put into play.
 Whenever a player plays a card of the same color, they may choose to pay a cost to participate in the building of the Great Project.
 If the project succeeds, all players who participated get a reward, and non-participants get nothing.
 If the project fails, participants get nothing and non-participants receive a penalty.

 7 Wonders: Leaders Anniversary Pack & Cities Anniversary Pack (2017)

 These expansions add new Leaders cards and new Cities cards, with new effects.
-The new Leaders are all powerful women of history: Aganice, Agrippina, Arsinoe, Cornelia, Cynisca, Enheduanna, Eurypyle, Gorgo, Makeda, Nitocris, Octavia, Phryne, Roxana, Telesilla, and Theano.
+The new Leaders are prominent women of mythology and ancient history: Aganice, Agrippina, Arsinoe, Cornelia, Cynisca, Enheduanna, Eurypyle, Gorgo, Makeda, Nitocris, Octavia, Phryne, Roxana, Telesilla, and Theano.